Medusa-Intelligence-Corp/TranslateTribune/DEV_TODO.md

 # BRAD
+- [ ] Add model override for Asian languages override or model or default
 - [ ] Add ENV variable with publishing_language and use it to run publisher.py __main__
 - [ ] setup jobs for each language.
 Make the runner time-aware and select edition based on time (in bash).
 - [ ] Talk about scihub, wikipedia, z library, news minimalist, blinkist